Abenomics: Inflation targeting

 In late January 2015, BoJ governor Haruhiko Kuroda admitted that the central bank would not achieve the 2% inflation target by April 2015, adding that he expected the price level to reach the target level in another 12 months.
 In February 2015, he said that the 'escape velocity' to lift the economy out of deflation needed to be "tremendous".
 Although he pledged to meet the target in 2013, the actual core CPI was 0.7% in January 2015.
 Oil prices were about US$100 in April 2014, and then they decreased about 50 percent by the end of 2014.
 Kuroda maintained that the decline in oil prices made it difficult for the BoJ to meet the target.

-GDP deflator
+GDP deflation

 Abenomics aimed at ending the deflation which had continued for more than 15 years, focusing on massive monetary stimulus to build up self-sustaining expectations of moderate inflation.
 But the expectations were dulled by the consumption tax hike, and the country eventually fell back into deflation.
 The growth rate of GDP deflator was minus 0.3% in the third quarter of 2014.

 Labour market

-As of 2019 Japan's unemployment rate was the lowest in the G7.
+As of 2019, Japan's unemployment rate was the lowest in the G7.
 Its employment rate for the working-age population (15–64) was the highest in the G7.